-There are a lot of options out there and there are no the best ones.
+There are a lot of options out there and there are not the best ones for acoustic blues guitar.
 What you need to do is think about what kind of tone you’re going for.
 What sound is your trying to get?

 There’s a lot more than just strings when it comes to the best setup, so make sure that all of these things work together with each other.